siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_explore_use_cases.md

 4. **Modify or Add Customized Widgets:** All the widgets on each dashboard are customizable.
 By clicking on the pen icon on the top right of each widget, you can access the customizable quantities of that widget.
 For example, you can change the entity plotted on a specific axis, the color map, or the units in which that specific quantity is presented.

 5. **Explore Results:** Review the search results to find data entries that match your criteria.
 Here you can also look for specific entries in different visualizations.
 For example, you can zoom in on the scatter plots and hover your mouse pointer over each data point to read the value of the plotted entities.
 Clicking on each data point will bring you to the entry page.
-Each entry provides detailed metadata and links to the associated datasets, making it easy to download and use the data in your research.
+Each entry provides detailed metadata and links to the associated datasets, making it accessible for researchers to find and use the most relevant data for their work.

 <div style="text-align: center;">
     <img src="images/sn_based_solar_cells_example.gif" alt="Sn-based Solar Cell example" width="800">